stellaGK/stella/AUTOMATIC_TESTS/README.md

     source $STELLA_HEAD_DIR/AUTOMATIC_TESTS/venv/bin/activate

 This will create a Python [virtual environment][venv] with the packages needed for running the tests.
-You can then run all the tests:
+You can then run all the tests in the main stella directory using:

-    make run-automated-numerical-tests-for-stella
+    make numerical-tests

 If you would like to see more information while running the tests run:

-    make run-automated-numerical-tests-for-stella-verbose
+    make numerical-tests-verbose

 (TODO-HT) Besides the numerical tests create a package for quick and slow physics tests, used as benchmarks.